1 Policy Statement

 a.
 Password policy shall ensure that all user accounts are protected by strong passwords and that the strength of the passwords meets the security requirements of the system.

 b.
-The concept of ageing shall be used for passwords.
+The concept of aging shall be used for passwords.
 Passwords on their expiry shall cease to function.

 c.
 Users shall be educated about password protection and the password policy shall be implemented to ensure that users follow best practices for password protection.